Debbie Inkpen (MBACP)

 - Personality disorders

 My charge is £40 per session.
+Concessions can be considered for individual circumstances.

-I work from The Banbury Therapy Centre which is situated in a convenient location near to Banbury town centre.
+I work at The Banbury Therapy Centre which is situated in a convenient location near to Banbury town centre.
 It has a warm, welcoming and comfortable reception area which is fully manned along with free parking available.

 I offer sessions on Tuesday evenings 5-9pm and Saturday mornings 9am -1pm